LEARNING: a way of becoming

 My concern with learning started out as a concern with the learning of others.
 I have gradually become aware of and am increasingly fascinated by the extent to which one can only effectively interact with someone else's learning by learning oneself.

 My current research interests are directed at better understanding human learning.
 This looks like too broad an area for any researcher to engage in, and indeed it is.
 Part of my efforts are therefore aimed at getting communities of researchers, pertaining to different disciplines, collectively involved in research around significant transdisciplinary themes that serve as an organizing principle for the research effort.
-My own contributions in this context currently relate to the collection and analysis of people's learning stories and to the development of a descriptive framework that allows learning to be understood as a complex adaptive phenomenon.
+My own contributions in this context relate to the collection and analysis of people's learning stories and to the development of a descriptive framework that allows learning to be understood as a complex adaptive phenomenon.
+Some of the results of this work are reflected in another Springer publication: Learners in a Changing Learning Landscape: Reflections of a Dialogue on New Roles and Expectations.
+My second chapter in this book on Constructive interaction with change: Implications for learners and the environment in which they learn reflects some of my current thinking about human learning.